Beach Camping Checklist – Essential Things to Bring

 woman cleaning hands with body wipes

 Hanging out at the beach all day is a great way to get covered in sand and salt.
-Although using a camp shower on a regular basis is also a great idea while beach camping, using body wipes can also be a simple way to stay clean by the ocean.
+Although using a camp shower regularly is also a great idea while beach camping, using body wipes can be a simple way to stay clean by the ocean.

 Using one wipe a day can make a big difference towards preventing rashes from the saltwater and toward general personal hygiene.

-Just be sure to pack out all of your used wipes to ensure that you don’t leave any trash behind in your campsite.
+Be sure to pack out all of your used wipes to prevent trash from being left behind at your campsite.

 Gaby Pilson